-The Planning and Zoning Department, in coordination with the Planning Commission, is responsible for carrying out the City’s Comprehensive Plan.
+In coordination with the Planning Commission, the Planning and Zoning Department is responsible for carrying out the City’s Comprehensive Plan.
 The Planning and Zoning staff conducts the administrative review of development plans, subdivision proposals, and zoning permits.
 The department also administers the City’s Construction, Post Construction, Erosion and Sediment Control, Stream Buffer, Illicit Discharge, Flood Hazard Area Ordinances, and Access Management Policy.
 All developments are required to follow the Alabama Erosion and Sediment Control Handbook for Construction Best Management Practices.
 Lee County Building Inspections administers building permits for the City.
-All new construction requires a City Site Plan (Zoning Certificate) Approval, City Land Disturbance Permit, and an Initial Storm Water Runoff Control (Best Management Practices) approval prior to approval for a building permit from Lee County Building Inspections.
-For questions about building permits, call 334-737-7016 or visit www.leeco.us and follow the Departments tab for Building Inspections.
+All new construction requires a City Site Plan (Zoning Certificate) Approval, City Land Disturbance Permit, and an Initial Storm Water Runoff Control (Best Management Practices) approval before approval for a building permit from Lee County Building Inspections.
+For questions about building permits, call 334-737-7014 or visit www.leeco.us and follow the Departments tab for Building Inspections.

 Field Guide For Erosion and Sediment Control On Construction Sites In Alabama – Best Management Practices and Minimum Requirements

-Sign Permit Application – Refer to Zoning Ordinance for Sign Regulations and Permitting
+Sign Permit (Form Fillable Version)– Refer to Zoning Ordinance for Sign Regulations and Permitting

 Home Occupation Permit – Refer to Zoning Ordinance for Home Occupation Definitions and Restrictions; Requires a City Business License (Business License link )